regularvanessaperson/typing_game_project/README.md

 1. Get text/typing to work (x)
 2. Get each string to show after previous one is typed (x)
 3. Get progress bar to show (x)
-    - stop the game if player is not done typing
+    - stop the game if player is not done typing (x)
-    - stop progress bar if player finishes before it is done -display a winning message (not an alert)
+    - stop progress bar if player finishes before it is done(x) -display a winning message (not an alert) (x)
-4. Get play button to start the game and progress bar at the same time
+4. Get play button to start the game and progress bar at the same time (x)

+## Stretch goals
 5. Restart button to restart at any time

-## Stretch goals
 6. Play song in the background while playing the game
     - activates with start button
 7. Have more than one song choice or make timer faster